 pinch sea salt

-To make crust, mix oil, water, walnuts, and sea salt together.
+To make the crust, mix oil, water, walnuts, and sea salt together.
 Mix in the flour.
 You should get a stiff dough.
 Form dough into a flat, round disc.
 Wrap in plastic wrap and refrigerate for 30 minutes before rolling out.

-To roll crust out, place the dough between two pieces of plastic wrap.
+To roll the crust out, place the dough between two pieces of plastic wrap.
 Roll out until it is big enough to fit the pie shell.
 Place the crust into an oiled pie shell.
 Fill the crust with the filling.
 Bake at 350 degrees for an hour.
 Let cool completely before cutting and serving.